 What Is a Security Deposit Used For?

-Bear in mind that it’s not recommended to use the deposit as payment for the last month of rent, in fact, the purpose of a security deposit is to ensure that you will get back your property in good condition.
-This is why this amount can be kept if there are serious damages to the property (in excess of normal wear and tear), nonpayment of rent or missing payments such as electricity bills, water or gas, as well as telephone or internet.
+Bear in mind that it’s not recommended to use the deposit as payment for the last month of rent the purpose of a security deposit is to ensure that you will get back your property in good condition.
+This is why this amount can be kept if there are serious damages to the property (over and above the normal wear and tear), nonpayment of rent, or missing payments such as electricity bills, water or gas, as well as telephone or internet.